krosk/fastswitch-notes/notes/11-12_november.md

 **slow start due to disk**
 I still have no idea of why the start is SO slow.
 But i suspect it is due to the sd card emulation which is slow by itself.
 On boot, many things are likely to be loaded and run.

+NFS might be a bit faster, trying this, but it has the exact same speed, and that is pretty lame...

+Looked at the bootchart, and for example, the network service takes about 40 seconds to start.
+Maybe it can be worthwhile to disable it.

 **load image**
 Seems like there are issues when the arguments have not been provided entirely.